puppetlabs/puppet-docs/source/guides/style_guide.markdown

 * Have entries for each release.
 * List bugfixes and features included in the release.
 * Specifically call out backwards-incompatible changes

-## 18. Contributing

-When contributing back to someone else's module, you must keep to the main intent.
-If you find that the modifications you are making really addresses some entirely separate task or software, create a new module.

-When contributing new parameters or resources, you should organize them by:
-* order-dependency
-* required before optional
-* alphabetically (where applicable)

 ## 19. Verifying style